QTc Fridericia Calculator

 How Corrected QT Interval Is Calculated

 The corrected QT interval (QTc) represents the heart's electrical recharge time adjusted for how fast the heart is beating.
-Since a fast heart rate naturally shortens the QT interval, a correction formula is necessary for accurate assessment.
-This tool uses Fridericia’s formula, which is often more accurate than other methods at higher heart rates.
+Since a fast heart rate naturally shortens the QT interval, a correction formula is necessary for approximate assessment.
+This tool uses Fridericia’s formula, which is often better-informed than other methods at higher heart rates.

 QTc = QT / (RR interval)^(1/3)